Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

-The condition on $i$ is precisely that $\pi_{i+p}S^{n-q-1}$ lies in the stable range of the Freudenthal suspension theorem.
-Theorem \ref{T:B} is the special case of Theorem \ref{T:Alpha} applied to this stable range.
-The statement is also true for based spherical link maps in Euclidean space; see Remark \ref{R:BasedSphericalLinkMaps}.
-Putting $i=0$ gives a result of Scott \cite{Scott:1968}, which was improved upon by Massey and Rolfsen \cite{Massey-Rolfsen}, Koschorke \cite{Koschorke:1990}, and Habegger and Kaiser \cite{Habegger-Kaiser}.

-The proofs of Theorems \ref{T:A} and \ref{T:B} are elementary, using respectively the linking coefficient (a.k.a.~the $\lambda$-invariant) and the $\alpha$-invariant, as well as the Pontryagin--Thom theorem.
-The $\lambda$-invariant comes from the topology of the complement of a component, and it exhibits the graphing as the inclusion of a retract up to homotopy.
-The $\alpha$-invariant is akin to a Gauss map.
-See Definitions \ref{D:Lambda} and \ref{D:Alpha} for more details.

 In our second set of results, we determine certain homotopy groups.
-The first among them is a mutual extension to $\pi_i\Emb_c(\R^p \scu \R^q, \, \R^n)$ of both Budney's result \cite[Proposition 3.9]{Budney:Family} on $\pi_i\Emb_c(\R^p,\, \R^n)$ and the result of Haefliger \cite{Haefliger:1966CMH} and M.~Skopenkov \cite{Skopenkov:2009} on $\pi_0\Emb (S^p \scu S^q, \, \R^n)$.
+The first among them mutually extends to $\pi_i\Emb_c(\R^p \scu \R^q, \, \R^n)$ both Budney's result on $\pi_i\Emb_c(\R^p,\, \R^n)$ and the result of Haefliger and M.~Skopenkov on $\pi_0\Emb (S^p \scu S^q, \, \R^n)$.
 Indeed, Lemma \ref{L:SphericalLinks} identifies spherical isotopy classes with long isotopy classes.
 The next theorem applies in a range that generalizes the triple-point-free range for isotopy classes to $i$-parameter families.
 There are however many nontrivial groups for links in this range, in contrast to the setting of knots.
-For the remaining results, we abbreviate $\LL[p]{q}{n}:=\Emb_c(\R^p \scu \R^q, \, \R^n)$ and $\K_p^n :=\Emb_c(\R^p, \, \R^n)$.
-Theorem \ref{T:C} is a slightly condensed version of Theorem \ref{T:pi_iLinksIso}.
+Recall that $\LL[p]{q}{n}:=\Emb_c(\R^p \scu \R^q, \, \R^n)$ and $\K_p^n :=\Emb_c(\R^p, \, \R^n)$.
+Theorem \ref{T:B} appears as Theorem \ref{T:pi_iLinksIso} in the main body of the paper.